Glossary of Business Insurance Terms

 Specific industry professions, such as insurance agents, real estate agents, and IT professionals, often use the term “errors and omissions insurance.”
 Whereas medical professionals, including doctors and physical therapists, may see this policy referred to as professional liability insurance or malpractice insurance.

 Another example is workers' compensation insurance and employer's liability insurance.
-When comparing quotes, remember that employer's liability coverage is often automatically included in workers' comp policies in most states.
-However, employers in monopolistic states (North Dakota, Ohio, Washington and Wyoming) would have to purchase it separately from the state-run fund.
+When comparing quotes, remember employer's liability coverage is often automatically included in workers' comp policies in most states.
+However, employers in monopolistic states (North Dakota, Ohio, Washington, and Wyoming) would have to purchase it separately from the state-run fund.

 Sometimes, different kinds of insurance protection may use similar or common terms, but they provide completely different types of coverage.

 For example, if you’re shopping for car insurance, you may receive quotes for both commercial auto insurance coverage or hired and non-owned auto insurance (HNOA).
-While they may appear similar, commercial auto insurance typically provides collision coverage or comprehensive coverage for your business-owned vehicles, and it is required in most states for business that use vehicles for work.
+While they may appear similar, commercial auto insurance typically provides collision coverage or comprehensive coverage for your business-owned vehicles, and it's required in most states for businesses that use vehicles for work.

 HNOA insurance, on the other hand, provides liability coverage for work-related accidents involving personal, leased, or rented vehicles by your business.
 It offers protection for what your personal auto insurance is unlikely to cover.

-When comparing similar commercial auto policies or HNOA coverage, you should make sure that you’re comparing different commercial auto policies with one another rather than comparing commercial auto vs HNOA.
+When comparing similar commercial auto policies or HNOA coverage, you should make sure you’re comparing different commercial auto policies with one another rather than comparing commercial auto against HNOA.

 Look at the big picture before purchasing a policy

-Regardless of which policy you are shopping for, an insurance agency will ask for several types of information to give you the most accurate quote.
-For example, if you’re seeking a car insurance quote an agent may ask you for your driving history, driver’s license number, driving record and vehicle identification number.
+Regardless of which policy you're shopping for, an insurance agency will ask for several types of information to give you the most accurate quote.
+For example, if you’re seeking a car insurance quote an agent may ask you for your driving history, driver’s license number, driving record, and vehicle identification number.

 One insurance policy may seem much cheaper than another, but could cost you more in the long run if it comes with higher deductibles and lower coverage limits.
 This is especially true for auto insurance quotes.
-For this reason, it’s important to take all of this into account when comparing different rates, including car insurance rates.
-It is much better to pay a little extra to have full coverage than to be underinsured.
+For this reason, it’s important to take all of this into account when comparing different rates.
+It's much better to pay a little extra to have full coverage than to be underinsured.

 You may also like